 "We are very pleased that our negotiations with Irwin and his team culminated in this transaction.
 It was a quick and efficient process between parties who share a mutual respect," said Mr. Samson.
 "We strongly believe J&D is the most logical owner for these assets.
 Irwin has a true passion for the boating industry and a tremendous loyalty to the Little Falls facility, its people and the entire community.
 This arrangement will keep the Little Falls facility up and running and will protect jobs for hundreds of people who otherwise may have lost their livelihood.
 We are proud to have played a part in reaching this solution."

 About Platinum Equity

 Platinum Equity (www.platinumequity.com) is a global M&A&O® firm specializing in the merger, acquisition and operation of companies that provide services and solutions to customers in a broad range of business markets, including information technology, telecommunications, logistics, metals services, manufacturing and distribution.
-Since its founding in 1995 by Tom Gores, Platinum Equity has completed nearly 100 acquisitions with more than $27.5 billion in aggregate annual revenue at the time of acquisition.
+Since its founding in 1995 by Tom Gores, Platinum Equity, founded by Tom Gores, has completed nearly 100 acquisitions with more than $27.5 billion in aggregate annual revenue at the time of acquisition.